 DOE will accept new, renewal, and supplemental applications under this FOA.
 Information about how to distinguish between new and renewal applications is located in Section VIII.

-Applications for supplemental funding to existing SC awards may be submitted under this FOA.
-Such applications compete for funding with all other applications submitted under this FOA.
-Applications for supplemental funding may be made in three broad types:
+Applications for supplemental funding to existing SC awards compete for funding with all other applications submitted under this FOA Applications for supplemental funding may be made in two broad types: